 If a stamping device or journal is lost or stolen, the notary public shall notify the Department within 15 days of discovering the loss or theft.
 The term "loss" includes equipment that is misplaced, destroyed or otherwise made unavailable.
 The notification must include a statement that the notary public does not possess the stamping device and/or journal and the date the notary public discovered that the stamping device and/or journal was lost or stolen.
 A notary may wish to file a police report for stolen items.

-Printable Report Loss or Theft of Notary Equipment Form
+Report of Loss Theft of Notary Equipment form 2019.pdf

 Back to Top